Steimel/WarSimulator/README.md

 WarSimulator
 ============

- Simulates war games in order to collect data for random analyses I come up with
+ Simulates war games in order to collect data for random analyses I come up with.